knime/knime-cloud-azure/README.md

 When a workflow is ready to run, the KNIME Server employs an Executor for the actual execution.

 The diagram below illustrates a KNIME Server and multiple KNIME Executors running in Azure.
-A virtual network (VNet) is required with a least one subnet.
+A virtual network (VNet) is required with at least one subnet.
 The KNIME Executors can be deployed using an Azure VM Scale Set (VMSS).
 The VMSS manages the Executor instances and supports elastic scaling of the Executors based on the average CPU utilization of instances in the VMSS.